RuthavSadali/AutonomousRobot/README.md

-Need to use Quartus Prime to upload bdf files to microcontroller.
+Need to use Quartus Prime to upload project files in BDF_file to microcontroller.